MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

 - Select any 3D model (GLB file) in your Dynamics 365 for Sales opportunity.

 > [!NOTE]
-> At this time, Product Visualize is only available for iOS devices.
+> At this time, Product Visualize is available for iOS devices only.

 ## Open the app on your iOS device and sign in for the first time

 1. On your iOS device, search for “Dynamics 365 Product Visualize”, and then open the app.

-2. In the **Welcome** screen, select **Sign in**.
+2. On the **Welcome** screen, select **Sign in**.

     ![Welcome screen](media/welcome.PNG "Welcome screen")

-3. In the **Sign in** screen, enter your Dynamics 365 for Sales account.
+3. On the **Sign in** screen, enter your Dynamics 365 for Sales account.
 When you’re done, select **Next**.

     ![Sign-in screen](media/sign-in.PNG "Sign-in screen")

     > [!NOTE]
     > After you sign in for the first time, this screen will not appear again.

-4. On your first sign in, you’ll be prompted to select your Dynamics 365 for Sales organization.
+4. On your first sign-in, you're prompted to select your Dynamics 365 for Sales organization.
 You can change organizations later, if you want, through **Account Settings**.

     ![My organizations screen](media/my-organizations.PNG "My organizations screen")

     > [!TIP]
     > If your organization isn’t set up with Dynamics 365 for Sales, you can explore sample models or go to the [Dynamics 365 for Sales website](https://trials.dynamics.com/Dynamics365/Signup/sales) to learn how to sign up.

-5. In the **My Open Opportunities** screen, select the opportunity you want to work on.
+5. On the **My Open Opportunities** screen, select the opportunity you want to work on.

     ![My Open Opportunities screen](media/my-open-opportunities.PNG "My Open Opportunities screen")